mstocco/mariostoc.co/content/traininglog/20230101-challenge2023-25weeksout.md

 ### NOTES
 Total Time: **75 Minutes** &nbsp;Swim:<mark> **2850m** </mark>

 Part of it was me, but my watch didn't credit me for the 400m length.
 My mistake was doing another 100m kick in place of a 200m free.
-Regardless, I got wet and was working at getting better.
-Bonus round completed with Carina getting a short video of me after the work was done.
+Regardless, I got wet and was working at becoming a better swimmer.

+**Bonus:** Carina recorded a short video of me after 2700m.

 <!---->
 ## WEDNESDAY JAN 4 ⛅️